About The Health Pattern

 We ask, “What is interacting in my body?”

-When you learn to see how weight gain, brain fog, poor sleep, fatigue and medications are connected, your symptoms stop feeling random.
+When you learn to see how weight changes, brain fog, poor sleep, fatigue and medications may be connected, your symptoms stop feeling random.

 They begin to make sense.

-And once they make sense, you can take meaningful, informed steps forward with confidence.
+And once they make sense, you can take meaningful, informed steps forward — with confidence, and alongside your own healthcare team.

 My role